oh-lang/oh/wishlist.md

 **Coolness** is a fairly subjective measure, but we do use it to break ties.
-While there are a lot of good formatting options out there, [Horstmann brace style](https://en.wikipedia.org/wiki/Indentation_style#Horstmann) is hands-down the coolest-looking indentation style.
+While there are a lot of good formatting options out there, [Horstmann brace style](https://en.wikipedia.org/wiki/Indentation_style#Horstmann) is hands-down the raddest indentation style.
 Similarly, `lower_snake_case` and `Initial_upper_snake_case` make for more readable long names, but they also look cooler than their `dromedaryCase` and `PascalCase` counterparts.